Hernandez v. Town of Gilbert, 2021 WL 821943 (9th Cir. 2021)

 Finally, the court credited the officers for their measured force options.
 The “officers employed an escalating array of control techniques, none of which were effective in getting Hernandez to surrender, before deciding to release the police dog.”
 The officers gave multiple verbal commands, then tried control holds, then pepper spray, all of which failed to achieve compliance.
 They warned Hernandez several times before releasing the dog.
 Officers won’t always have the opportunity to try lesser force options, but they did here and it impressed the court.

 The court also rejected Hernandez’s complaint about the duration of the bite.
-“Caselaw is clear that an officer cannot direct a police dog to continue biting a suspect who has fully surrendered and is under the officer’s control…However, [the officer] is entitled to qualified immunity because Hernandez did not surrender at any point during the encounter; rather, the officers had to physically drag him from his car after the dog bite.”
+“Caselaw is clear that an officer cannot direct a police dog to continue biting a suspect who has fully surrendered and is under the officer’s control…However, is entitled to qualified immunity because Hernandez did not surrender at any point during the encounter; rather, the officers had to physically drag him from his car after the dog bite.”
 The body worn camera recordings showed that the dog bite “did not prevent Hernandez from complying with the officers’ directions.
 The video instead shows that he chose not to comply because, in his words, the officers were ‘on his property.’”

 This blog was featured in our Xiphos newsletter, a monthly legal-focused law enforcement newsletter authored by Ken Wallentine.
 Subscriptions are free for public safety officers, educators and public attorneys.